 MFT 6813.
 Advanced Practical Experience in Marriage and Family Therapy.
 Individual mentored experience that represents application of advanced training and contribution to the field in two of the five areas: supervision, advanced research, teaching, advanced clinical theory/practice, and grant writing.
-Prerequisites: HDFS 6693, HDFS 6793, HDFS 6403, and HDFS 6443.
+Prerequisites: HDFS 6693 or HDFS 6203; and HDFS 6403 or HDFS 6443.
 Minimum of 140 mentorship and experience hours.
 Credit: Three hours.